 If you are moving long-distance and are also moving several animals, you might consider renting a panel van with no partition between the driver and cargo (allows AC/Heat to circulate).
 Place cages on top of carpet remnants or pads to minimize vibration and secure cages to wall of van.

 - Rabbits like the solid roof.
-End-opening doors sometimes make it difficult to get some rabbits out; some have doors on the top but these are usually not tall enough to allow many rabbits to sit up.
-Solid bottoms may make it difficult to maintain a clean area for your rabbit unless you get a large carrier that will accommodates a small litter pan.
+End-opening doors sometimes make it difficult to get some rabbits out.
+Some have doors on the top.
+Ensure the carrier is tall enough to allow the rabbit to sit up.
+A large carrier will accommodates a small litter pan.
+A smaller carrier may need to be used with a towel (regularly changed) or puppy pads.
 It is also difficult to attach water bottles and food bowls to doors.

 - A small rabbit cage or your rabbit’s regular cage is perhaps the best choice if you will be on the road for more than a day.